 Event Project Manager

-In this event role, the PM works to take your dreams and bring them alive in the virtual reality.
+In this role, the event project manager works to take your dreams and bring them alive in reality.
 They help with new ideas and ways to excite attendees.
-This is you’re mad keen someone, in charge of dropping no balls and stepping on no cracks.
+This is your mad keen someone, in charge of dropping no balls and stepping on no cracks.

 This event role will set and manage the event blueprint, keeping every detail on track.
 They are experts at crafting clear, defining moments throughout the program.
-In addition, with a tight grasp on the technologies being used, the PM will manage event registration, social aspects and mobile apps to ensure all teams are ready to go.
+In addition, with a tight grasp on the technologies being used, the event project manager will manage event registration, social aspects, and mobile apps to ensure all teams are ready to go.
 Once the tech is set up, integrations with the platform and hosting services should all be tested under their watchful eye.

-Most importantly, the PM knows the virtual experience.
+Most importantly, the event project manager knows the technicalities behind a seamless event experience.
 They’re able to bring all the pieces together so participants get a cohesive, community feeling.
 It’s your insurance policy that the event goes off without a hitch, every time.

 However, don’t mistake this event role as also serving as host.
 Yes, in a pinch, they can play the part.
 They’ll have a copy of the presentation materials and can step in if a host is overwhelmed, has any technical issues or loses internet.
 After all, they are on the hook for making sure the attendee has the best experience possible.